jason-kerney/blog/_posts/2023/2023-04-07-consent-for-change.md

 ## Special Thanks

-There are a number of people who helped make this post a reality.
+There are several people who helped make this post a reality.
 I want to give each of them thanks.

 Specificity, I would like to thank [Tabassun Haque, Host of the “Agile Disrupted” Podcast](https://agiledisrupted.com) for her insightful comments as they improved the quality of the post significantly.